 Sitebulb provides you with all the relevant data to efficiently audit indexability and crawlability on your website.
 Follow the article below for a step-by-step guide on finding key insights and opportunities for improvement with Sitebulb.

-You will find key Indexability and Crawlability data points in the following Audit areas:
+Finding key Indexability and Crawlability data

-Review Indexable, Noindex, and Nofollow pages
+Analyzing Indexable, Noindex, and Nofollow pages

 Navigate to the Indexability report to find key metrics about the indexability status of all your pages.
 From the report overview, you can jump directly into your lists of Indexable, Not Indexable, Nofollow, and Disallowed URLs.